planetruby/awesome/README.md

 ### HTTP-2

-All Ruby (no C extensions) HTTP/2 protocol and HPACK header compression machinery;
+HTTP/2 protocol and HPACK header compression machinery in all Ruby (no C extensions);
 includes an `HTTP2::Server` for testing;
 by Ilya Grigorik et al